VikramSuriyanarayanan/TCGenerator/readme.md

 <h4> What is this project about? </h4>

-This project will help with updating and fetching Tranfer certificate details from mysql db.
+This project will help with updating and fetching Transfer certificate details from mysql db.

 <h4> Backend information: </h4>